Electricity sector in Nicaragua

-Nicaragua is the country in Central America with the lowest electricity generation, as well as the lowest percentage of population with access to electricity.
+Nicaragua has the 2nd lowest electricity generation in Central America, ahead only of Belize.
+Nicaragua also possesses the lowest percentage of population with access to electricity.
 The unbundling and privatization process of the 1990s did not achieve the expected objectives, resulting in very little generation capacity added to the system.
-This, together with its high dependence on oil for electricity generation (the highest in the region), led to an energy crisis in 2006 from which the country has not fully recovered yet.
+This, together with its high dependence on oil for electricity generation (the highest in the region), led to an energy crisis in 2006 from which the country struggled to recover from.